 You might prefer to read the PDF version.

-In this final chapter, I modestly take on two questions, one from biology and one from philosophy:
+In this final chapter, I take on two questions, one from biology and one from philosophy:

-The tools we will use to address these questions are agent based simulation (again) and game theory, which is a set of abstract models meant to describe various ways agents interact.
+The tools I use to address these questions are agent-based simulation (again) and game theory, which is a set of abstract models meant to describe ways agents interact.
 Specifically, the game we will consider is the Prisoner’s Dilemma.